CWB

 If you work in a profession such as construction, manufacturing, or logging, you know the importance of a good pair of work boots.
 It’s part of your uniform.

-buying a new pair of work boots, you may wonder how tight or loose they should fit.
+If you’re buying a new pair of work boots, you may wonder how tight or loose they should fit.
 How your boots fit is one of the most important things to consider when buying work boots.
 Boots that are too loose will not provide adequate support for your feet and ankles, while boots that are too tight can lead to several foot problems, most notably plantar fasciitis and blisters.

 So, how loose or tight should work boots be?
 Although there’s no exact answer to this question, the answer falls somewhere in the middle.
 Work boots should feel secure overall, with a little breathing room.